johnnytwalsh/make-connect/README.md

-# Figma → Make Prompt Relay
+# n8n to Figma Prompt Relay

 I use this to send JSON from an n8n workflow for creative discovery into Figma via a relay server.
+This was created in an attempt to automate as much of the discovery process as possible, given that Figma has not exposed an API endpoint for the Make prompt yet.
+The plugin displays the copy that is the result of an n8n automated workflow.

 ## Setup
 1. Create **Custom Webhook** and copy the URL